-From big-city bashes to wild-west rodeos, here are the best places to salute the red, white and blue in 2022.
+From monumental events, big-city barges to wild-west rodeos, here are the best places to rock your Fourth.

 New York City, New York